isky2222/opentrade/readme.md

 *If coin is not supported by encryption (like ZerroCash and it forks) the coin can not be added to OpenTrade.*

-Add you coin details to OpenTrade
+Add you coin details to iexc

 1. Register on exchange.
 The first registered user will be exchange administrator.
 2. Go to "Admin Area" -> "Coins" -> "Add coin"